arlyon/hyperion/readme.md

 # Hyperion

-Hyperion is a CLI tool and rest api that facilitates searching for crime data at a specific post code in the UK.
+Hyperion is a CLI tool and rest api that facilitates searching for crime data at specific geographical locations in the UK.

 ### Getting Started

 Simply pip install the package, and then get started with

+    pip install hyperion-cli
     hyperion --help

 ### Data